rickbassham/example-go/chiapi/handler/README.md

 ```go
 func (h *Handler) NotFound(w http.ResponseWriter, r *http.Request)
 ```
-NotFound is called when the request is not authorized.
+NotFound is called when the request is for an unknown resource.

 #### func (*Handler) Protected